 - 46. Plaintiff alleges and incorporates herein by reference all allegations contained in the previous paragraphs as though fully set forth herein. - 47.
-The aforementioned occupation, use and maintenance of the Segal Property and/or any power generating equipment thereon, by Defendants, and each of them, constitutes a and interfered with the peaceful and comfortable enjoyment of her property, which was completely destroyed.
+The aforementioned occupation, use and maintenance of the Segal Property and/or any power generating equipment thereon, by Defendants, and each of them, constitutes a nuisance within the meaning of California Civil Code § 3479 in that it was injurious to Plaintiff and interfered with the peaceful and comfortable enjoyment of her property, which was completely destroyed.